Versatile large van with high payloads, fully updated in 2019

-The 2021 Vauxhall Movano is a large van that's been on sale in its current 'Movano B' guise since 2010.
+The Vauxhall Movano is a large van that first went on sale in this 'Movano B' guise in 2010.
 It got a major refresh and facelift in 2019, and remains one of the best big vans to choose if you need plenty of payload.

 It’s also available in a wide range of body sizes and styles, and offers buyers a choice of front-wheel drive (FWD) and rear-wheel drive (RWD) to suit most uses.

 Sometimes referred to as the 2020 model year change, the most recent Movano facelift introduced a new-look front end, vastly improved interior, additional safety equipment and a substantially upgraded range of 2.3-litre diesel engines, all of which feature BiTurbo twin-turbo technology for better fuel efficiency and performance.

 The facelift, which informs much of this review, brings a higher bonnet line and improved engine cooling, and is easily spotted by the large griffin badge (apparently the biggest Vauxhall has ever made) in the centre of the grille, aligned with a central chrome strip that joins up with the new daytime running lights.